Ascend/ascend-deployer/README.en.md

 - In windows, the ascend deployer directory is generated in the current directory where the command is executed.
 When the download is complete, copy the whole directory to the Linux server to be deployed.

-- In Linux, the ascend-deployer directory will be generated under the HOME directory. it can be modified by setting the environment variable ASCEND_DEPLOYER_HOME.
+- In Linux, the ascend-deployer directory will be generated under the HOME directory.
+You can replace the user's HOME directory by setting the environment variable ASCEND_Deployer_HOME.
+Non-root users must ensure that the directory exists and can read and write properly.

 ## Installation